 Did you know a theme can just be be removed from Themeforest with no notice?
 Well, it can!

 In the screenshot below you can see 3 that are in my personal account where the theme has been removed for whatever reason.
 Items can be removed by the author or the Envato staff for any reason — and even if you did NOT download it right away, they owe you nothing.
 So if I purchased Raindrop — and did not download it right away – it can still be removed and I would be out the money.

 You can of course try contact the author to see if you can get the theme sent to you of course – and then there is the fact that you should DOWNLOAD the whole theme package immediately after purchase!
 But not everyone does – and not every theme author will respond to you if you request it be sent —– so it is something to be aware of.

 So how does the removal of a theme affect you?

-Below we are going to show you with images why we highly suggest you stay away from the ThemeForest themes.
+Below we are going to show you with images why we highly suggest you stay away from the ThemeForest and Envato market for your WordPress templates.
 Hopefully these images and small notations we add will be enough to help you see the issues clearly!